kristinemlarson/gnssrefl/docs/pages/docker_cl_instructions.md

 ## Run gnssrefl Docker
 * cd into the local directory that you wish to keep your processed results

-**PLEASE NOTE:** it should be dash dash name, not dash name.
+**PLEASE NOTE:** it should be "--name" not "-name".
 This is being rendered incorrectly in the readthedocs version of this documentation.

 * docker run -it -v $(pwd)/refl_code:/etc/gnssrefl/refl_code/ -v $(pwd)/refl_code/Files:/etc/gnssrefl/refl_code/Files --name gnssrefl ghcr.io/kristinemlarson/gnssrefl:latest /bin/bash